 What are high-value coupons?

-High Value coupons are generally coupons that are Free or offer a high dollar amount off of a product to make it very affordable or near free.
+High-Value coupons are generally Free or offer a high dollar amount off of a product to make it affordable or nearly free.

 What is an FPC?

-If you see the acronym FPC that stands for Free Product Coupon or you get a free product with the coupon.
-In some cases you may only pay the applicable taxes.
+If you see the acronym FPC for Free Product Coupon or get a free product with the coupon.
+In some cases, you may only pay the applicable taxes.

 What is BOGO?

-Anytime you BOGO or B2G2, B1G1, B2G1 they simply mean Buy x amount Get x amount Free.
+Anytime you BOGO or B2G2, B1G1, or B2G1, they mean Buy x amount Get x amount Free.